 The employer of a member electing for the 50/50 section is required to give the member information about the effect on that member's likely benefits as a result of that election.
-This can be a simple statement (potentially even included on the 50/50 election form itself, completed and signed by the member) saying that for the period during which the member remains in the 50/50 section, they will pay half the contribution and accrue half the pension they would otherwise have done had they been in the main section of the scheme during that period of time but that ancillary benefits such as the lump sum paid on death in service, the amount of enhancement granted if they are retired on the grounds of permanent ill health with a Tier 1 or Tier 2 ill health pension, and any survivor benefits payable upon their death will not be affected i.e. those benefits would be calculated as if the member had been in the main section of the Scheme.
-The 50/50 election form should also contain notes explaining when the 50/50 election will lapse - see below.
-A sample 50/50 election form and notes for employers are available in the Forms section under the Guides tab at www.lgpsregs.org.
+This can be a simple statement (potentially even included on the 50/50 election form itself, completed and signed by the member) saying that, for the period during which the member remains in the 50/50 section, they will pay half the contribution and accrue half the pension they would otherwise have done had they been in the main section of the scheme during that period of time but that ancillary benefits such as the lump sum paid on death in service, the amount of enhancement granted if they are retired on the grounds of permanent ill health with a Tier 1 or Tier 2 ill health pension, and any survivor benefits payable upon their death will not be affected i.e. those benefits would be calculated as if the member had been in the main section of the Scheme.
+The 50/50 election form should also contain notes explaining when the 50/50 election will lapse - see next sub-section.
+A sample 50/50 election form and notes for employers is available on the Scotland - LGPS 2015 area of our website at www.lgpsregs.org.
 However, employers should check with their administering authority whether they can use the sample form or whether the administering authority has its own form it would wish employers in its Fund to use.